 The more tools that we can equip our clients with as we treat both PTSD and substance abuse, the better the outcome for a full recovery.
 Our goal is to provide you with an individual treatment plan specific to your needs so that you receive the level of care you want and need.

 Types of Treatment

-- Intensive Outpatient Program (IOP): This is our standard level of dual diagnosis mental health and substance abuse treatment program that offers well-rounded care, while also remaining extremely flexible.
-The IOP program is 9 hours per week and sessions are available during the day or evenings, whichever best suits our client’s schedule.
+- Intensive Outpatient Program (IOP): This is our standard level of dual-diagnosis mental health and substance abuse treatment program that offers well-rounded care while also remaining extremely flexible.
+IOP is 9 hours per week and sessions are available during the day or evening.

 - Partial Hospitalization Program (PHP): Our PHP program is our most comprehensive level of care and is 30 hours per week.
-This program is indicated for those who may have serious issues with an addiction and a co-occurring mental health issue and is designed to provide the highest level of care possible.
+This program is most helpful for those who may be dealing with more serious addiction and co-occurring mental health issues and is designed to provide the highest level of care possible.

 - Sober Living: Our sober living facilities are safe and healthy living spaces located near our treatment facilities that provide a healthy living space while someone undergoes treatment.

-Aside from the different treatment program styles that we offer, each program is comprised of multiple treatment modes, techniques, and components.
-These aim to provide someone with the most tools with which they can begin the healing process and overcome their issues with addiction and PTSD or trauma.
-Some of these treatment components include:
+Along with those treatment programs, we incorporate a variety of treatment styles, each comprised of multiple treatment modes, techniques, and components.
+These aim to provide someone with the most tools with which they can begin the healing process and overcome PTSD and substance abuse.
+These include: